MirrorFly/MirrorFly-Flutter-Sample/README.md

 ## Configuration

 ``
-buildConfigField 'String', 'LICENSE', '"Please enter your License key"' ``
+'LICENSE', '"Please enter your License key"'
+``
 <br />

-Replace the licence with yours in android app level build.gradle file
+Replace the licence with yours in android app level build.gradle file and app delegate in iOS project

 <br />